LukeHagar/slinky/README.md

 Notes:
 - Targets can be files, directories, or doublestar globs.
 Multiple targets are allowed.
 - If no targets are provided, the default is `**/*` relative to the current working directory.
-- Legacy flags `--glob` and `--patterns` are still supported, but positional targets are preferred.

 ### Notes